ghost-writer-727/taxjar-simplified-taxes-for-woocommerce-expansion/readme.md

-Taxjar Expansion plugin 1.4.0
+Taxjar Expansion plugin 1.5.0

 • Add support to sync additional order statuses beyond the default 'completed' & 'refunded'.

-• Gives a place for users to upload certificate to our server: /uploads/tax-certificates/{user_id}/{certificate_file}
+• Gives a place for users to upload/remove certificate to our server: /uploads/tax-certificates/{user_id}/{certificate_file}.
+All certifcates are stored on the server until manually deleted so they can be audited via FTP if needed.

 • Gives a place for users to set expiration date of certificate or to claim a non-expiring 501c3 status.